Obamacare- What You Need To Know For the Next Enrollment Period

 Additionally, Obamacare now allows for children under the age of 26 years old to be covered by their parent’s insurance policy.
 Obviously if the under 26-year-old is afforded healthcare through an employer they will have to accept that coverage in lieu of staying on their parent’s policy.
 Considering the fact that more young adults are opting to extend their education in lieu of entering the workplace where they could ordinarily obtain their own health insurance, this new provision of Obamacare is greatly appreciated by concerned parents and their cash-strapped students.

 Another great provision of Obamacare, which is oftentimes a problem faced by Americans will an illness or injury that requires extensive or prolonged medical attention, is that insurance companies can no longer cap the amount of money available to a customer for coverage on a yearly or lifetime basis.
 This means that no matter how much money a person racks up in insurance claims in a year or in their lifetime, their insurance company must continue coverage.
-Relatedly, insurance companies cannot arbitrarily cancel any policy simply because a person gets sick under the new Obamacare requirements.
+In addition, insurance companies cannot arbitrarily cancel any policy simply because a person gets sick under the new Obamacare requirements.

 Finally, Obamacare provides that the insurance company must offer their customers free preventative care.
 Therefore, despite whether you’ve met your yearly deductible, an American adult can go to their doctor and receive the following care without paying a single cent.
 The free preventative care services under Obamacare are: Abdominal Aortic Aneurysm one-time screening for men who have ever smoked, alcohol misuse screening and counseling, access to Aspirin to prevent cardiovascular disease, blood pressure, obesity, HIV, tobacco use, cholesterol, colorectal cancer, depression and diabetes (Type 2) screening, diet counseling for those at a higher risk for chronic disease, immunization vaccines and finally sexually transmitted infection prevention counseling and screening for syphilis specifically.